drawable/fluss/examples/step1.md

-# Tutorial

-fluss is a framework but it is not fully automatic.
-It provides the means to establish the data flow.
-So expect to do at least some thing by hand.

-## Todos - 1
+## Todos - Step 1.
+The standard application

-Let's build the todo app as known from [Todo MVC}(http://todomvc.com/).
-We'll start by laying out what we'll need.
+The [TodoMVC specification](https://github.com/tastejs/todomvc/blob/master/app-spec.md) tells us everything we need.

 ### Data

 Of course we'll need a todo.
-It has a text and a flag that indicates if the todo is already done.
+It has the following fields

+* ID
+* Title
+* Completed flag

 We need a list of todos.
-That can be an array.
+That will be an array.

+The data we'll create needs to be stored in local storage.

 ### Actions